appserver-io/appserver/_docs/persistence-container.md

 The `SFSB` is something between the two other types.
 It is bound to the session with the ID pass to the client, when an instance is requested.
 A `SFSB` is very useful, if you want to implement something like a shopping cart.
 If the shopping cart instance will be declared as a class member of `SFSB`, it is persistent for the sessions lifetime.

-In opposite to a HTTP Session, `SFSBs` enables you to have session bound persistence, without the need to explicitly add the data to a session object.
-That makes development pretty easy and comfortable.
-As `SFSBs` are persisted in memory and not serialized to files, the Application Server has to take care, that, in order ot minimize the number of instances carried around, they are flushed when their lifetime has been reached.
+In contrast to a HTTP Session, `SFSBs` enables you to have session bound persistence, without the need to explicitly add data to a session object.
+This makes development easy and comfortable.
+As `SFSBs` are persisted in memory and not serialized to files, the application server has to make sure that the number of instances are flushed when their lifetime has been reached.
+By doing so, the number of instances is minimized.

 ##### Lifecycle